theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

   - term: "Demiurge"
     def: "The false creator god — a blind architect of the material cosmos.
 Those who align with him remain trapped in illusion and return."
   - term: "Divine Spark"
     def: "A piece of the Light buried within each soul.
-Planted by **Sophia**.
-When remembered, it leads the soul back to the **Pleroma**."
+Planted by Sophia.
+When remembered, it leads the soul back to the Pleroma."
   - term: "Forgetfulness"
     def: "The soul’s greatest danger.
 To forget one’s origin is to be recycled — trapped in rebirth, trauma, and illusion until gnosis awakens."
   - term: "Sophia"
     def: "Divine Wisdom — the Aeon who fell into the lower realms.
 Her scattered light lives in souls.
 When we awaken, she rises with us."
+  - term: "Gospel of Philip"
+    def: "A Gnostic sacramental text on union, resurrection, and the bridal chamber of the soul."
   - term: "Apocalypse of Paul"
-    def: "A Gnostic text detailing the soul’s ascent after death, the toll gates, and the cosmic interrogators.
-A hidden map of spiritual return."
+    def: "A Gnostic vision of the soul’s ascent, confronting the powers that bind humanity after death."

 references:
   title: "📚 Sources & Study Path"
   intro: "For those wishing to go deeper, these texts offer both insight and initiation into the tradition."
   readings:
-    - title: "⚡ The Nag Hammadi Scriptures"
+    - title: "The Nag Hammadi Scriptures"
       desc: "Primary Gnostic texts translated with commentary."
-    - title: "⚡ The Gnostic Gospels — Elaine Pagels"
+    - title: "The Gnostic Gospels — Elaine Pagels"
       desc: "Accessible introduction to the hidden Christianities."
-    - title: "⚡ The Gnostic Religion — Hans Jonas"
+    - title: "The Gnostic Religion — Hans Jonas"
       desc: "Philosophical exploration of Gnostic mythos."
   scholarly:
     - author: "Meyer, M."